elvisassis/mcp-godoc/README.md

 │   └── main.go
 │   └── go.mod
-├── go.mod                # Go module file for the MCP server ├── main.go               # Source code for the MCP server
+├── go.mod                # Go module file for the MCP server ├── cmd/main.go           # Source code for the MCP server
 └── README.md             # This file
 ```
 ## How to Run the Server using Docker